daotl/acei/spec/acei/acei.md

 * **Usage**:
     * Called once upon genesis.
-    * If ResponseInitChain.Validators is empty, the initial validator set will be the RequestInitChain.Validators
+    * If ResponseInitLedger.Validators is empty, the initial validator set will be the RequestInitLedger.Validators
-    * If ResponseInitChain.Validators is not empty, it will be the initial validator set (regardless of what is in RequestInitChain.Validators).
+    * If ResponseInitLedger.Validators is not empty, it will be the initial validator set (regardless of what is in RequestInitLedger.Validators).
     * This allows the app to decide if it wants to accept the initial validator set proposed by tendermint (ie. in the genesis file), or if it wants to use a different one (perhaps computed based on some application specific